 At a high level an update operation is therefore superficially similar to

-operation followed by an install
+performing a remove operation followed by an install

 operation.
 The key difference, however, is that any bundles and configurations